dynamsoft-docs/document-normalizer-docs/introduction/index.md

    <p>Figure 3 – Multiple boundaries in one detection</p>
 </div>

 Don’t worry if your documents/tables are blurry, damaged, too colorful or peculiar in any way.
-DDN provides various image processing settings for fully customization.
+DDN provides various image processing settings for ful customization.
 Our default settings are sufficient for most cases.
 However, additional tweaks can be made for your specific cases to achieve greater speed and accuracy.

 ### Various content normalization features